Siege of Nijmegen (1794): Background

-In the Patriottentijd, stadtholder William V, Prince of Orange had taken refuge in the city of Nijmegen when he was deprived of the command of the garrison of The Hague in 1785.
-After his wife Wilhelmina of Prussia was arrested by Patriots at Goejanverwellesluis on 28 June 1787, the Prussian army intervened and expelled the Patriots, who fled to France or disguised themselves as 'reading clubs'.
-William V left Nijmegen again and resumed his residence in The Hague, while reinforcing his stadtholderian powers through the Act of Guarantee.
-His new alliances with Prussia and England made the Netherlands a de facto Anglo-Prussian protectorate, now run as a hereditary monarchy under the House of Orange-Nassau in all but its old name: the Dutch Republic.
+During the Patriottentijd, William V, Prince of Orange had taken refuge in Nijmegen when he was deprived of the command of the garrison of the Hague in 1785.
+After his wife Wilhelmina of Prussia, Princess of Orange was arrested by Patriots at Goejanverwellesluis on 28 June 1787, the Prussian Army invaded Holland and expelled the Patriots, who fled to France or disguised themselves as 'reading clubs'.
+William V left Nijmegen again and resumed his residence in the Hague, while reinforcing his powers through the Act of Guarantee.
+He formed new alliances with Prussia and Great Britain, which led the Dutch Republic to assume a subordinate role to the two powers.

-In the summer of 1794, the momentum changed when the French Revolutionary troops in the Austrian Netherlands won one victory after another over the forces of the anti-French reactionary First Coalition, to which William V's son Frederick, the hereditary Prince of Orange, contributed a States contingent.
-The Prussians and Austrians fled to the Rhineland, while the Anglo-Hanoverian, Hessian and Dutch States troops withdrew further northwards to defend the United Provinces.
+In the summer of 1794, the momentum changed when the French Revolutionary Army won several major victories against the First Coalition in the Flanders campaign, to which William V's son Frederick, the hereditary Prince of Orange, had contributed a Dutch States Army contingent.
+The Prussian and Austrian armies withdrew to the Rhineland, while British, Hanoverian, Hessian and Dutch troops withdrew further northwards to defend the Dutch Republic.